AdrianRakk/AustralianSkillsClassification/README.md

-# Importing a CSV file
+# Import CSV file using Python
 The following code snippet can be used to load the **Specialist tasks hierarchy** CSV file:

 ```python